dotnet-project-file-analyzers/dotnet-project-file-analyzers.github.io/README.md

 All rules come with a clear explanation on why the spotted issue is a bad practice, and how the code should be adjusted.
-We hope, that as a result, developers using our analyzers also learn a thing while worknig with them.
+We hope, that as a result, developers using our analyzers also learn a thing while working with them.

 ## Installation
 [![DotNetProjectFile.Analyzers](https://img.shields.io/nuget/v/DotNetProjectFile.Analyzers)![DotNetProjectFile.Analyzers](https://img.shields.io/nuget/dt/DotNetProjectFile.Analyzers)](https://www.nuget.org/packages/DotNetProjectFile.Analyzers)